 A 1992 graduate of Harvard University, Griffin received a B.A. in comparative politics.
 She is also the co-author of the book, “This Burning Land: Lessons from the Frontlines of the Transformed Israeli- Palestinian Conflict,” which she wrote with her husband, NPR National Security Correspondent Greg Myre, regarding their experience in Israel.
 Griffin is a stage three triple-negative breast cancer survivor and serves on the board of directors for the Prevent Cancer Foundation.
 She is also an advisory board member for Report for America, a program placing emerging journalists in local newsrooms across the country to cover under-represented issues.
 Additionally, Griffin works with several volunteer organizations that serve active-duty military, veterans, and their families, most notably Save Our Allies.

 FOX News Media operates the FOX News Channel (FNC), FOX Business Network (FBN), FOX News Digital, FOX News Audio, FOX News Books, the direct-to-consumer streaming services FOX Nation and FOX News International and the free ad-supported television service FOX Weather.
 Currently the number one network in all of cable, FNC has also been the most watched television news channel for more than 20 consecutive years, while FBN is the top business channel on cable.
-Owned by Fox Corporation, FOX News Media reaches 200 million people each month.
+Owned by Fox Corporation, FOX News Media reaches nearly 200 million people each month.

 FOX News Media Contact: